pollitosabroson/giphy_integration_test/README.md

 3.  **Access the FastAPI application:**

-    Once the containers are running, you can access the giphy API (with Giphy integration) in your browser or using a tool like `curl` at the following addresses:
+    Once the containers are running, you can access the Giphy API (with Giphy integration) in your browser or using a tool like `curl` at the following addresses:

     * **Endpoint to get a GIF by text:** `http://localhost:8000/get_giphy_gif?text=<YOUR_SEARCH_TEXT>` Replace `<YOUR_SEARCH_TEXT>` with the text to search for the GIF (e.g., `funny cat`).